 Caerleon, South Wales

-Both Geoffrey of Monmouth and Chrétien de Troyes place Camelot, Arthur's chief court and fortress, in Caerleon, one of three Roman legionary forts in Britain.
-Although the name ‘Caerleon’ sounds typically Celtic, it is actually a corruption of the Latin words castrum (fortess) and legio (legion).
+Both Geoffrey of Monmouth and Chrétien de Troyes place Camelot, Arthur’s chief court and fortress, in Caerleon, South Wales, one of three Roman legionary forts in Britain.
+Although the name ‘Caerleon’ sounds typically Celtic, it is actually a corruption of the Latin words castrum (fortress) and legio (legion).